apacheignite/documentation/data-grid/spring-caching.md

 {
   "type": "info",
-  "title": "Spring Expression Language (SpEL)", "body": "Note that this method gets employee as a parameter, while average values are saved in cache by organization ID.
-To explicitly specify the cache key, we used [Spring Expression Language](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) here.\n\n`#e.organizationId` expression means that we want to use the value of `organizationId` property of `e` variable.
-Essentially, `getOrganizationId()` method will be called on provided employee object and the return value will be used as the cache key."
+  "title": "Spring Expression Language (SpEL)", "body": "Note that this method receives employee as a parameter, while average values are saved in cache by organization ID.
+To explicitly specify what is used as a cache key, we used `key` parameter of the annotation and [Spring Expression Language](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html).\n\n`#e.organizationId` expression means that we need to extract the value of `organizationId` property from `e` variable.
+Essentially, `getOrganizationId()` method will be called on provided employee object and the returned value will be used as the cache key."
 }
 [/block]